legacysurvey/legacysurvey/pages/dr6/files.rst

 ``ext_w4``      float32    Extinction in :math:`W4`-band
 =============== ========== =========================================================================

-Note that, for the ``nexphist`` rows, pixels that are masked by the NOAO Community Pipeline as, e.g., cosmic rays or saturation, do
+Note that, for the ``nexphist`` rows, pixels that are masked by the NSF's OIR Lab Community Pipeline as, e.g., cosmic rays or saturation, do
 NOT count toward the number of exposures.
 More information about the morphological types and ``MW_TRANSMISSION`` can be found on the `catalogs page`_.